abc8747/isqx/README.md

 A tiny dependency-free Python library to define, manipulate, and convert physical units/dimensions.

+Unlike mature unit-checking libraries like [`astropy.units`](https://github.com/astropy/astropy) which encapsulate your data types in a new object (a `numpy.ndarray` becomes a `Quantity`), this library **does not perform runtime dimensional homogenity checks**.

 At the current state, it merely serves to enable writing machine-readable, structured documentation.
-It does *not* perform runtime unit checking.

 ## Key principles

-- **No runtime value-wrapping**: Existing, mature unit-checking libraries like [`astropy.units`](https://docs.astropy.org/en/stable/units/index.html) use operator overloading to encapsulate your data types in a new object (a `numpy.ndarray` becomes a `Quantity` object).
-It checks units eagerly at runtime.
-This introduces performance overhead and friction with existing libraries that expect raw numerical inputs.
-Most simply resort to writing units in docstrings:
-    ```py
-    def acceleration(force, mass):
-        """Return the acceleration (meters per second squared).

-        :param force: Force, newtons.
-        :param mass: Mass, kilograms.
-        """
-        return force / mass
-    ```
-    Instead, we leverage `Annotated[T, x]` to decorate existing types with [zero-cost metadata](https://peps.python.org/pep-0593/)
+- Inspired by modern data validation libraries like [Pydantic](https://github.com/pydantic/pydantic), this library offers metadata objects that can be used in `typing.Annotated[T, x]`:
     ```py
     from typing import Any, Annotated
     from isq import N, KG, M, S